Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

+= 3.14.0 =
+* The plugin can update the Order status based on Simply Connect response, as alternative of the DMN.
+Still for Nuvei Rebilling Orders the DMNs are mandatory!

 = 3.13.2 =
 * Updated the race condition prevention.
 * Exposed two custom events in the plugin front-end - nuveiPfw:isCheckoutClassicFormValidEvent and nuveiPfw:onPageLoadEvent.